shehari007/handbook/docs/dev-guide/iframe-events.md

     nick: string, // the nickname of the user that sent the message
     privateMessage: boolean, // whether this is a private or group message
     message: string // the text of the message
-    stamp: string // the message timestamp as string (ISO-8601) }
+}
 ```